Enterprise User Groups

 By default, the "Activity" view displays your direct, unresolved Internal Mentions in the @ Me tab.
 This is your immediate to-do list for managing your direct Internal Mentions.

-To view your unresolved User Group mentions, select the @ Groups tab from this view.
+To view your unresolved Enterprise Group mentions, select the @ Groups tab from this view.
 This displays all Internal Mentions where a User Group you are a member of has been tagged.

 Each Internal Mention card displays the Practice the Internal Mention was added in, the user who created the Internal Mention, the line associated with the Internal Mention, and up to a two-line message preview (if a message was included by the creator of the Internal Mention).